-BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures BHR 59 Commercial 2273 Upper James Street, Glanbrook Inventoried; City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
+BHR or Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures BHR 59 i il ommerciai 2273 Upper James Street, Glanbrook Inventoried; City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
 Alternative 2 (Amended network) Direct: A major 6-lane arterial road is proposed adjacent to the west side of the lot (Upper James Street).
 Encroachment and potential property acquisition is expected as a result of the road widening.
 Indirect: Measured from the road corridor, the residence on the subject property is located within the 40m vibration buffer.
-Therefore, the potential for indirect impacts due to vibration is anticipated.
-If a portion of the property is acq the property's CHVI using Ontari determined to possess CHVI and impacted by the road design, the property-specific mitigation me sition, and vibration impacts on the subject he road work may cause a temporary impact to hould be returned to pre-construction conditions, e negative impacts to the property.
+Therefore, If a portion of the property is acquired, a CHER is recommended to evaluate the property's CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted by the road design, then a CHIA is recommended to provide property-specific mitigation measures.